 Vehicle traffic is reduced to one lane in each direction as crews work on new freight and pedestrian bridge abutments; expect piling activity in the area.
 Another full closure of Louisiana Avenue is anticipated this winter to set bridge beams.
 It is anticipated that duration of this closure will be 3 days.
 Signs will be posted seven days prior to the closure.

 The project will be re-positioning the existing freight rail bridge and will build a new LRT bridge over TH 100.
 Work on bridge abutments will begin in the coming weeks.

 Beltline Boulevard in St. Louis Park

-Work on the new Cedar Lake Trail Bridge has begun.
-Crews are excavating for bridge abutments and performing pier work.
+Work on the new South Cedar Lake Trail Bridge continues.
+Crews are working on bridge abutments, performing pier work.
 Crews are also working on retaining walls in the area, which includes pile driving.